scale-it/algo-builder/docs/guide/deployer.md

 To deploy an ASA you may have `asa.yaml` file in `assets` folder.
 Head to the [ASA Definition File Spec](https://paper.dropbox.com/doc/Algorand-builder-specs-Vcdp0XNngizChyUWvFXfs#:uid=077585002872354521007982&h2=ASA-Definition-File) to learn more.

-To deploy an ASA without `asa.yaml`, you can use:
+To deploy an ASA without declaring it in `asa.yaml`, you can use:

     const asaDef = {
       total: 10000,